rdkcmf/rdk-aamp/README.txt

-abrCacheOutlier 		Outlier difference which will be ignored from network bandwidth calculation(default 5MB.in bytes) abrNwConsistency		Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abrSkipDuration			Minimum duration of fragment to be downloaded before triggering abr (in secs.default 6 sec). progressReportingInterval	Interval of progress reporting(in msecs.default is 1000 msec) licenseRetryWaitTime		License retry wait interval(in msecs.default is 500msec) liveOffset    			live offset time in seconds, aamp starts live playback this much time before the live point.Default 15sec cdvrLiveOffset    		live offset time in seconds for cdvr, aamp starts live playback this much time before the live point for inprogress cdvr.Default 30 sec
+abrCacheOutlier 		Outlier difference which will be ignored from network bandwidth calculation(default 5MB.in bytes) abrNwConsistency		Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abrSkipDuration			Minimum duration of fragment to be downloaded before triggering abr (in secs.default 6 sec). progressReportingInterval	Interval of progress reporting(in seconds.default is 1 sec) licenseRetryWaitTime		License retry wait interval(in msecs.default is 500msec) liveOffset    			live offset time in seconds, aamp starts live playback this much time before the live point.Default 15sec cdvrLiveOffset    		live offset time in seconds for cdvr, aamp starts live playback this much time before the live point for inprogress cdvr.Default 30 sec